stefan22/meanApp/README.md

 #### 1. info.md (my notes about this project)

   - a few notes about MEAN stack
   - what each of these technologies do,
   - what asynchrounous is,
   - why is NoSql a far better choice than MySql for this project,
   - what are the advantages of a new document databases and
   - what do they mean by object based as opposed to real OODBs
   - express is what Sinatra is to Ruby - an MVC for the back-end
   - angular a spa that handles all Ajax requests without refresh and works well with mongodb, and nodejs.

 #### 2. config_folder_struct (how to get started)

   2.1 tech involved
   2.2 getting up and running.

-    ..... to be continued